Aurélien Collin: Personal life

+Aurelien Collin pictured with a fan, just six months after retiring from professional football.

 While playing for Sporting Kansas City, Collin started studying for an online degree in fashion design.
 "Since I was young I was into fashion and following the best designers and going to fashion shows," he explained.
 "I read the magazines about fashion every day.
 I love it.
 It's one of my passions.
 I have a lot of projects in my mind.
 A lot of things I began here.
 But I need to study first to be the best so I can really begin my projects."
 Collin was a fan favorite at Sporting Kansas City, giving away his game-worn jersey to a fan after every home game.